Why Special Education?

 - Resource room teacher

-Graduates of this major are eligible to apply to Wheelock's unique master's degree program in Integrated Elementary and Special Education.
-Such students earn a master's degree, upgrade their initial license to professional status, and receive a second license in Elementary Education—all credentials that qualify teachers for career/salary advancement.
+Graduates of this major will be well prepaperd to pursue a master's degree in education in order to upgrade their Initial License to professional status and/or receive a second license—credentials that qualify teachers for career/salary advancement.

 - Autism and developmental disabilities